10 Questions to Ask Before You Rent a Storage Unit

 Question 02What should I look for during a facility tour?

 Check cleanliness of hallways and units.
 Look for signs of water damage, mold, or pests.
-See if locks on other units look secure.
-Check if the facility is well-lit at night.
-Get a feel for whether it’s well-run.
+See if locks on other units look secure, check whether the facility is well-lit at night, and get a feel for whether it is well-run.

 Question 03Can I negotiate the monthly rate?